What is Probate?

 You might like: The benefits of writing a will

 Stage 2 – Valuing the estate

 The executor should administer and value the total of the estate.
-This means identifying all assets, no matter how seemingly insignificant, and determining their monetary value.
+This means identifying all assets, no matter how seemingly insignificant they may seem, and determining their monetary value accurately.